lewisblake/DeepTreeMRA/README.md

 ### `evaluate_covariance.m`

-`evaluate_covariance()` is set up as a Matérn covariance function using Euclidean distance.
+`evaluate_covariance()` is set up as a Matérn covariance function.
+Distance used (and interpretation of the range paramter) are dependent on the `domainGeometry` used.
 Some closed forms for special choices the smoothness parameter (i.e., 0.5, 1.5, and 2.5) are hardcoded to avoid evaluating Bessel functions, although in principle any smoothness parameter may be used.
 If another covariance function is desired, the code can be modified here.
 The default smoothness for the included data sets is 0.5, corresponding to an exponential covariance.

 ## Output: